Dowell-Lab/srworkshop/projectB/day09/worksheets/02_r_graphing_worksheet.md

 * Since we’re working with a bed file, it doesn’t have column names.
 In the `read.table()` function, make sure to set header=FALSE.
 * Now that you’ve loaded the bed files, give them usable column names.
 I’ve provided those for you in the block of code below, you just need to assign them to the dataframes you just imported.
 * Load the differential expression data for HCT116 cells, which you downloaded above into "<*your/path*>/day9/data/deseq_res".
 Note that this file DOES have a header with the column names.
 * There are a lot of genes in this data frame, so we’re going to filter down to a smaller number to create the venn diagram.
-Make another list that has only genes with an adjusted p-value \< 0.05 and an absolute value log<sub>2</sub>(Fold Change) \> 1.25.
+Make another list that has only genes with an adjusted p-value \< 0.05.

 ``` r
 ### --- READ IN CHIP DATA